Jesse Buurmeester

-Jesse Buurmeester (born 26 June 2004) is a Dutch professional footballer who plays for Jong FC Volendam.
+Jesse Buurmeester (born 26 June 2004) is a Dutch professional footballer who plays for Rijnsburgse Boys.

 Early life

 He was born in Egmond aan den Hoef.
 His brother Zico Buurmeester is also a professional footballer.

 Career

-In June, 2021 Jesse signed his first pro contract with AZ to keep with the club until the end of the 2022-23 season, with the option of an extra year.
-He was included in a Jong AZ match day squad for the first time on April 21, 2023 being named on the substitute bench for the Eerste Divisie clash away at FC Dordrecht.
+In June, 2021 Jesse signed his first pro contract with AZ to keep with the club until the end of the 2022–23 season, with the option of an extra year.
+He was included in a Jong AZ match day squad for the first time on April 21, 2023, being named on the substitute bench for the Eerste Divisie clash away at FC Dordrecht.

 He joined FC Volendam in July 2024.
+The following year, he was playing for Rijnsburgse Boys.

 International career

 In March 2020 he was called up to the Dutch under-16 squad as a reserve.